+argument or logic.
+God himself seeks for the apportunity of pouring it out.
+He had vouchsafed it unto me in the fulness of time.
+Who says there is no God?
+This is proof enough of His existence.
+I was not prepared for it, whence then did I receive this joy?
 With this sense of joy and renunciation, I returned home at midnight.
 That night I could not sleep.
 It was this blissful state of mind that kept me awake.
 Throughout the night my heart was suffused with a moonlight radiance of joy.
-At daybreak I went again to the river-side to see Didima.
+At daybreak I went again to the riverside to see Didima.
 She was then drawing her last breaths.
-They had carried her into the water of the Ganges, and were fervently crying aloud, "Ganga Narayan Brahma."
+They had carried her into the midst of the Ganges, and were fervently crying aloud the names of "Ganga Narayan Brahma."
 Didima breathed her last.
 I drew near and saw that her hand was placed on her breast, with the fourth finger pointing upwards.
-Turning her finger round and round, and crying "Haribol," she passed into the next world.
+Turning her finger round and round, and crying Haribol, she passed into the next world.
 When I saw this it seemed to me that at the time of death she pointed out to me with uplifted finger, "That is God, and the Hereafter."
 As Didima had been my friend in this life, so was she the guide to the next.

-Her Shraddha ceremony was celebrated with great pomp.
-Anointing ourselves with oil and turmeric, we went and planted the vrisha kashtha of the Shraddha on the banks of the Ganges.
+Her shraddha ceremony was celebrated with great pomp.
+Anointing ourselves with oil and turmeric, we went and planted the vrisha kashtha of the S'raddha on the banks of the Ganges.
 These few days passed in a whirl of excitement and confusion.
 Then I tried to recover the joy of the night previous to Didima's death.
 But I never got it back.
 At this time the state of my mind was one of continued despondency and indifference to the world.
 On that night the indifference had been coupled with delight.
 Now, in the absence of that delight, a deep gloom settled on my mind.
 I longed for a repetition of that ecstatic feeling.
 I lost all interest in everything else.

-There is a story in the Bhagavata, which might

-1 An invocation of the Deity.
-2 Take all the name of Hari!
+There is a story in Bhagavata, which might furnish a parallel to my case.
+1 The names of the Deity.

-3 Funeral.
-4 A sacrificial post with a figure of a bull at the top.
+^{} A sacrificial post with the figure of a bull at the top.